 The post production pipeline will be different for each recording methodology (injection recording of the data into the camera RAW files or internal recording to a MicroSD card), and each production.
-For this reason we recommend testing the LDTs during prep, preferably when doing grids and running the footage through the whole pipeline to catch any issues early.
+For this reason we recommend testing the LDTs during prep, preferably when doing grids and running the footage through the whole pipeline, in order to catch any issues early.
 Details on how to do this can be found in the relevant LDT manual.
 DCS also offers a pipeline consultation meeting to advise hows best to deal with the data.
-For more information contact DCS email@example.com.
+For more information contact DCS at firstname.lastname@example.org.

 Injection or Internal recording?

 Camera and/or lens mount is the defining decision on whether the data is injected into the camera’s RAW files or recorded to an SD card.
 However, a production may choose to record in a certain way based on the VFX and post production requirements.
 It is important to discuss with all stakeholders before any prep is done to agree the best methodology for all involved.
-The LDT Finder can help locate which model and recording format is best for the camera.
-DCS should also be contacted to advise on pipeline and recording methodology at firstname.lastname@example.org.
+The LDT Finder can help locate which model and recording format is best for your camera.
+DCS should also be contacted to advise on pipeline and recording methodology at email@example.com.

 Which model do I need to stream data to Unreal Engine?